Welcome to the official website for the City of Onamia and the Onamia Area Civic Association

 Today, Onamia is the area's largest city, housing the Mille Lacs Health System, some light industry and many small, locally owned businesses.

-A public library located in the Soo Line Depot, three city parks, one with a tennis court, a skate park, the Lions Fitness Center, and several Fitness Trails provide in-town recreation.
-Nearby are three golf courses, two State Parks and many recreational opportunities on Lake Mille Lacs, Onamia is also home to the most Little Free Libraries than anywhere else.
+A public library located in the Soo Line Depot, three city parks (one with a tennis court), a little league ballfield, a skate park (skate board and ice-skating), the Lions Fitness Center, and several Fitness Trails provide in-town recreation.
+Nearby are three golf courses, two State Parks (Kathio State Park and Father Hennepin State Park) and many recreational opportunities on Lake Mille Lacs.
+Onamia is also home to more Little Free Libraries than anywhere else.